hekkelek/amiga-keyboard/README.md

 # Mechanical Replacement Keyboard for Amiga 500 and 1200

 Many years ago I got an Amiga 500 with missing keyboard.
-Since then original keyboards became so expensive, that custom mechanical keyboards can be build for the price of an original.
+Since then original keyboards became so expensive, that custom mechanical keyboards can be built for the price of an original.
 Unfortunately, Amiga-style Cherry MX keycaps are unavailable, so I used DSA profile blank keycaps.

 ## Known bugs